ErdemZengin22/hangman-project/README.md

 ```
 This is self explanatory :)

 And now, if this guess is a new letter we need to check if its in the chosen word.
 In our word-bank.js our word are all lower case.
-So in order to check if the letter in the word or not we need `toLowerCase()` the guessed letter.
+So in order to check if the letter in the word or not, we need `toLowerCase()` the guessed letter.

 After that we can check, and do something with the result, and save the progress.

-Including the if statement above, english should continue like this: "if the guessed letter is already in the progress, tell player to guess another.
-Else turn this letter to lower case and check if the word includes the letter, update the progress if guess is correct, remove 1 guess from guess limit".
+Including the if statement above, dialog should continue like this: "if the guessed letter is already in the progress, tell player to guess another.
+Else turn this letter to lower case and check if the word includes the letter, update the progress if guess is correct, if its not, remove 1 guess from guess limit".

 ```javascript
 if (progress.includes(guess)) {